CALL FOR PROPOSALS: CURATOR

 - Short statement (maximum 100 words): Briefly tell us about your current artistic interests.
 What is important to you in your process and/or the works you create?

 - Other information (optional): you are welcome to mention additional information that would be helpful to the jury/organizers, including logistical or technical requirements that would enable your work, material you would bring/provide as part of your creative process, etc.

-Arraymusic offers limited financial assistance to composers self-identifying as Black, Indigenous, or Persons of Colour to help offset the costs of participating in the sessions–including lodging expenses and a modest per diem.
-If you wish to be considered for this Fellowship, please indicate this request in your application form.
+Arraymusic offers limited financial assistance to composers self-identifying as Indigenous, Black, or Persons of Colour in order to help offset the costs of participating in the sessions.
+This includes lodging expenses and a modest per diem.
+If you wish to be considered for our Fellowship, please indicate this request in your application.